kuldeepagrawal/JavaConsoleApp/README.md

 # JavaConsoleApp

-AppInsightsTest is example to configure Java Application with the App Insight.
+AppInsightsTest is example to configure Java Console Application with the App Insight.

-For Java Standalone Application you would need to senf custom telemetry
+For Java Console Application you would need to send custom telemetry